parallel-ml/docs/docs/deepspeech.md

 # Next we tried to make our own model to see if we can reduce the model size:

+1.)
+When running on a raspberry pi, go to the "connecting to the raspberry pi" docs to connect

+   - You would have to scp the newly trained model to the raspberry pi assuming trained model is small enough

+2.)
+If you want to use a GPU, follow directions from the gpu slack channel for conection

 - Using steps from https://github.com/mozilla/DeepSpeech#training-your-own-model:
 - Make or activate your virtualenv for deepspeech
 - Git clone DeepSpeech from the github